huan/ducks/README.md

 // Duck will be ready to use after the store has been created.
 ```

-There is one important thing that we need to figure out is that when we are passing the `ApisMapObject` to initialize the `Ducks` (`{ counter: counterApi }` in the above case), the key name of this Api will become the mount point(name space) for its state.
+There is one important thing that we need to figure out is that when we are passing the `DucksMapObject` to initialize the `Ducks` (`{ counter: counterDuck }` in the above case), the key name of this Api will become the mount point(name space) for its state.

 Choose your key name wisely because it will inflect the state structure and the typing for your store.

-> There's project named [Ducks++: Redux Reducer Bundles, Djamel Hassaine, 2017](https://medium.com/@DjamelH/ducks-redux-reducer-bundles-44267f080d22) to solve the mount point (namespace) problem, however, we are just use the keys in the `DucksObject` to archive the same goal.
+> There's project named [Ducks++: Redux Reducer Bundles, Djamel Hassaine, 2017](https://medium.com/@DjamelH/ducks-redux-reducer-bundles-44267f080d22) to solve the mount point (namespace) problem, however, we are just use the keys in the `DucksMapObject` to archive the same goal.

 #### 2.1 `Ducks#enhancer()`